On dense subalgebras of the singular ideal in groupoid C*-algebras: Introduction

-The goal of our paper is to study the question highlighted above.
-Let us outline the main achievements of the paper.
-All results listed here are for amenable second-countable \'etale groupoids. \begin{itemize} \item We show that ideals in the groupoid $C^*$-algebra are determined by their isotropy fibres.
-This generalises \cite[Theorem~2.10]{CN24} to the setting of non-Hausdorff groupoids. \item Following the approach in \cite{Hume}, we characterise when $J \cap \cg$ is dense in $J$ in terms of a property of explicit ideals in the isotropy group $C^*$-algebras. \item We describe some large classes of groupoids for which $J \cap \cg$ is dense in $J$.
-In particular, we show density holds for groupoids with abelian isotropy groups, and groupoids arising from contracting self-similar groups. \end{itemize}
+The goal of our paper is to study these questions following the approach in \cite{Hume} of studying the singular ideal through its isotropy fibres.
+Let us outline the main achievements and methods of the paper.
+The first four points listed here are for amenable and second-countable \'etale groupoids. \begin{itemize} \item We show that ideals in a (non-Hausdorff) groupoid $C^*$-algebra are determined by their isotropy fibres.
+We derive this result from the Hausdorff case (proven in \cite{CN24}) through a novel application of the Hausdorff cover (see \cite{BGHL}). \item We use this result to characterise when $J \cap \cg$ is dense in $J$ in terms of a property of explicit ideals in the isotropy group $C^*$-algebras.
+This reduces Question~\ref{question:dense?} to a property of discrete amenable groups, which we call the \emph{Density Property}. \item We show the Density Property is preserved under various operations on the group.
+We pair this with structural properties of the space of subgroups (equipped with the Chabauty topology) to prove that the Density Property holds for all \textbf{finite-by-nilpotent groups}. \item This reduction allows us to prove that $J \cap \cg$ is dense in $J$ for groupoids with finite-by-nilpotent isotropy groups, groupoids arising from contracting self-similar group actions, and for amenable \'etale group bundles. \item We describe an explicit family of functions whose span is always dense in $J \cap \cg$. \item For \emph{ample} groupoids, we completely describe the structure of functions in the \emph{algebraic singular ideal} $J_\mathbb{C}$, and prove $J_{\mathbb{C}}$ is dense in $J \cap \cg$. \end{itemize}